yjg30737/simplePyQt5/README.md

 $ pip install pyqt5 # if pyqt5 is not installed in your package library
 $ pip install git+https://github.com/yjg30737/simplePyQt5.git
 ```
-Keep in mind that PyQt5 version 5.15.6 will be automatically downloaded.

 ## Class Overview
 * HorizontalWidget